 By the third day I’d become confident; I no longer held onto the saddle, and I’d urged my horse into several exhilarating canters, relishing the sound of her hooves and how her mane spilled backwards in the wind.
 I convinced myself that I’d become genuinely helpful in driving the herd of 30 working horses that ran with us.
 I could direct my horse enough to backtrack when another had stopped for a snack, then tap the lingerer’s butt with the “hup-hup-hup” sound that meant “move along.”

 And then, of course, I did the one thing I’d been instructed not to do.
 We were fording a river that was chest-high on the horse when she slipped on a rock in the riverbed.
 She stumbled forward, then I watched as her head went underwater.
-She rolled left, and so did I. I, and everything I’d stuffed in my saddlebag, was engulfed in the icy water.
+She rolled left, and so did I. In a flash I, and everything I’d stuffed in my saddlebag, was engulfed in the icy water.
 The horse and I swam for shore independently, and she took off running, spooked, with the saddle hanging askew.
 I tried to run after her but weighted down by layers of soaked clothing, I knew it was a fool’s errand.
 Haukur, up in front of the herd, was informed via walkie-talkie and came to find our group at the rear.

 "Ok, who fell?" he asked, an amused smile playing across his face.
 He caught sight of me, dripping and pathetic: "Ah, the New Yorker."